hamiltonmneto/ArmlessWarrior/README.md

 (yet to be implemented)

 ### Specific objectives
-Kill as many foes as possible in each stage.
+-Kill as many foes as possible in each stage.
-Kill the boss.
+-Kill the boss.
-Get coins around the stages to buy assets.
+-Get coins around the stages to buy assets.

+### Main objective
+- Kill the boss that tormented him his entire life, a bully foe.

 ### Rules
 When you get hit by a foe you lost one bar of life at each time.